What is P2V in VMware

 3. It will pop up a window to inform you that the Converter agent needs to be temporarily installed on the remote source machine.

-You need to choose whether to automatically uninstall the agent when import succeeds or not.
+Choose whether to automatically uninstall the agent when import succeeds or not.
 Click Yes to continue.

 4. On Destination System page, select VMware Infrastructure virtual machine as the destination type, and provide VMware server connection credentials.
 Then click Next.